 Wisconsin has one of the best education systems in the country, thanks to our great teachers and schools.
-However, we must continue to look for ways to improve and reform education to meet the needs of our workforce.
-We also know that the most important educational decisions need to be made at the local level.
+However, we must continue to look for ways to improve and reform education to help every student succeed in the workforce and in life.

 In the 2017-2019 state budget, we invested a record amount in K-12 schools in actual dollars.
 We are also ensuring that every student has access to a computer or laptop by creating one-to-one technology grants.
 Our efforts to help students succeed don't end at the elementary school level.